-With respect to the on-site raptor habitat area, the proposed development must avoid the raptor grove, including avoiding any direct removal of trees and avoiding any activities that might adversely impact the grove.
-This can be accomplished by ensuring that development is kept out of the driplines of the raptor grove.
+With respect to the on-site raptor habitat area, the proposed development must avoid the eastern portion of the raptor grove (the area of the raptor grove within roughly 225 feet of the eastern property boundary; see the raptor habitat protection portion of the raptor habitat area depicted in Exhibit 6), including avoiding any direct removal of trees and avoiding any activities that might adversely impact this portion of the grove.
+This can be accomplished by ensuring that development is kept out of the driplines of this portion of the raptor grove.
 Although it is sometimes necessary to include an additional buffer around raptor nesting trees to further protect the trees from development and ensure that nesting raptors are not disturbed, such additional buffering is typically applied in cases with long documented history of nesting by listed raptors, and when such trees are considered ESHA.
 In this case, the nesting raptors are not federally or state-listed, the habitat does not rise to the ESHA level (as previously indicated), and the documentation about their use patterns is primarily anecdotal.
-Accordingly, in this case, a dripline buffer should be sufficient to protect this habitat This finding is partially premised on the fact that the Monterey cypress and Eucalyptus trees used by the raptors are mature trees and very tall, and they are growing on a slopes above the existing roadway, thus there is good vertical separation between the raptor nest areas and the proposed development below.
-In addition, the row of trees is growing at least partly within and/or immediately adjacent to the 100-foot ESHA/stream buffer, which de facto also acts as a buffer for the raptor habitat.
-See Exhibit 6 for a graphic depiction of the raptor grove and the associated dripline, and see special condition 1.
+Accordingly, in this case, a dripline buffer should be sufficient to protect this habitat.
+This finding is partially premised on the fact that the Monterey cypress and Eucalyptus trees used by the raptors are mature trees and very tall, and they are growing on a slopes above the existing roadway, thus there is good vertical separation between the raptor nest areas and the proposed development below.
+In addition, the row of trees is growing at least partly within and/or immediately adjacent to the 100-foot limited development area and the 50-foot ESHA/stream buffer, which de facto also acts as a kind of buffer for the raptor habitat.
+See Exhibit 6 for a graphic depiction of the protected portion of the raptor grove and the associated dripline, and see special condition 1.